jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 // ----------------------------- forward method ----------------------------- //
 While acknowledging the higher accuracy of the central #gls("fd") method, its drawbacks have been noted.
 The Forward and Backward Difference methods offer sufficient accuracy with comparatively simple implementation.
 For a #gls("fem") application, the step size is inherently defined by the mesh discretization.
-Considering both accuracy requirements and implementation complexity, the Forward #gls("fd") method was preferred over the central #gls("fd") method for calculating the required derivatives for curvature evaluation.
+Considering both accuracy demands and implementation complexity, the Forward #gls("fd") method was preferred over the central #gls("fd") method for calculating the necessary derivatives for curvature evaluation.
 In this thesis, #gls("fem") is used to simulate the structural behavior of the #gls("swith") model.
 When conducting #gls("fem") simulations, strains (first derivatives of displacement with respect to local coordinates) are extracted as part of its solution, alongside displacements.
 However, it is important to explain how to obtain strains when only displacement values are available.

 The rationale behind this approach is to strengthen the universal applicability of this dissertation.
 The presented method for calculating curvature can be equally applied to displacement data from various sources, including alternative simulation techniques such as beam models @Gross2021b @Gross2019 @Gross2021 @Gross2017 @Gross2021a @Gross2019a @Spura2019 and experimental measurements.
 By focusing on a method that requires only displacement data and coordinates, rather than leveraging #gls("fem")-specific outputs like strains, the approach maintains broad applicability.
-This generality enhances the practical value of the presented methodology, as it can serve as a reference procedure for future work, regardless of how displacement data is sourced.
+This generality enhances the practical value of the described methodology, as it can serve as a reference procedure for future work, regardless of how displacement data is sourced.

 // ----------------------------- steps with fem ----------------------------- //